codahale/lockstitch/README.md

 A Lockstitch protocol is a stateful object which has five different operations:

 * `Init`: Initializes a protocol with a domain separation string.
-* `Mix`: Mixes a piece of data into the protocol's transcript, making all future outputs dependent on it.
+* `Mix`: Mixes a piece of data into the protocol's state, making all future outputs dependent on it.
-* `Derive`: Outputs bytes of pseudo-random data dependent on the protocol's transcript.
+* `Derive`: Outputs bytes of pseudo-random data dependent on the protocol's state.
-* `Encrypt`/`Decrypt`: Encrypts and decrypts data using the protocol's transcript as the key.
+* `Encrypt`/`Decrypt`: Encrypts and decrypts data using the protocol's state as the key.
-* `Seal`/`Open`: Encrypts and decrypts data with authentication using the protocol's transcript as the key.
+* `Seal`/`Open`: Encrypts and decrypts data with authentication using the protocol's state as the key.

 Using these operations, one can construct a wide variety of symmetric-key constructions.